 Ferry: Key West Express sails year-round from Ft.
 Myers Beach and seasonally from Marco Island, FL.

 Key West is a great bicycler’s town!
 It’s how most locals get around.
 The bike lane on Southard will take you right downtown and to the best nearby beach, Ft.
 Zachary Taylor.

 Biking: Through a generous sponsorship by We-Cycle Bikes, a ‘conch-cruiser’ bike is provided free for your use.
 Bikes will be delivered after you arrive and come with a basket, lock, and lights.
 There are no real hills to worry about; Key West is a 2 x 4 mile island, with the high point about 10 feet above sea level, so it’s very easy to get around.

 Walking: Old Town is very pedestrian friendly.
-The Studios of Key West main campus is located 8 blocks away from the residencies.
+The Studios of Key West main campus is located next door to the residency guesthouse.